Sockets & Network IPC

 K-->>S: connfd = new connection socket

-Note over K: Kernel maintains accept queue
+Note right of K: Kernel maintains accept queue

 C->>K: send(data)